Inkunabula font

 And Inkunabula Nova, a reimagined version with a more modern and legible approach, which will also be available soon on MyFonts.

-The new typeface by Nebiolo included the characters shown in dark color in the image below, while those marked in red were added for completeness, as they appear in the original text.
-Interestingly, one of the characters was not found in the Roman-style text but rather within the Gothic-style section: the abbreviation for “-us” at the end of a word.
-In the Roman text, that abbreviation appears in the form shown in red in the image.
-Perhaps the decision to introduce a sign from a different script is due to the fact that the Inkunabula series was created for the facsimile reprint of an early edition of De Regimine Sanitatis by Giacomino da Confienza, which specifically required the use of scribal abbreviations.
+The Nebiolo foundry’s new type incorporated the signs shown in dark color in the accompanying illustration, while those in red were later added for completeness, since they are present in the original text.
+Interestingly, I did not find one of these marks in the Roman-type text but, rather curiously, within the Gothic one: the abbreviation for the ending “-us,” which in the Roman text appears in the red form shown.
+The decision to introduce a sign belonging to another script may have been motivated by the fact that the Inkunabula series was reproduced for a facsimile reprint of De Regimine Sanitatis by Giacomino da Confienza — a work that required the inclusion of these scribal abbreviations.

 Inkunabula-corpo-14.zip